Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 - Add the dry ingredients, alternating with the buttermilk and ending with the flour mixture.
 Do not overbeat.

 - Divide the batter between the cupcake liners.
-Bake for 17-21 minutes or until a toothpick inserted into a cupcake comes out clean or with crumbs.
+Bake for 17-21 minutes, or until a toothpick inserted into a cupcake comes out clean or with only a few crumbs.
 Do not overbake.
 Cool in the muffin pan for 10 minutes; then place onto cooking racks to finish cooling.
-(Leave on the oven to toast the pecans and coconut for the filling.)
+(Leave the oven on to toast the pecans and coconut for the filling.)

-- Place the coconut into a 9-inch round baking pan.
-Place the pecans into another 9-inch baking pan.
-Place the pans into the preheated oven for 5 minutes to toast.
-Stir and bake for 5 more minutes or until the coconut and pecans are lightly browned.
-Do not over-brown.
+- Preheat the oven to 350°F. Add the coconut to a 9-inch round baking pan, and the pecans to another one.
+Place the pans into the oven for 5 minutes to toast.
+Stir and bake for additional minutes or until the coconut and pecans are lightly browned.
+Stir often and avoid overbrowning, as they can quickly go from brown to burning.
 Set aside to cool.

-- Whisk the butter, milk, egg yolks, sugar, and salt in a medium-sized sauce.
+- Add the butter, sugar, milk, egg yolks, vanilla, and salt to a medium-sized saucepan.
 Heat on low heat, constantly whisking, until the mixture thickens and turns a golden brown.
+Stir in the vanilla.
 Set aside to cool.

 - Stir in the coconut and pecans.

 - Add the chocolate and cream to a microwaveable bowl to make a ganache.
 Heat in the microwave on high for 30 seconds.
-Stir.
-Heat for another 30 seconds.
+Stir to melt the chocolate.
+Heat for an additional 30 seconds, if necessary.
 Stir until the chocolate melts.
 Set aside to cool.

-- Sift the powdered sugar, cocoa, and salt together.
+- Sift the cocoa, powdered sugar, and salt together.
+Set aside.

 - Use a mixer to whip the butter and vanilla until light and fluffy.
 Add the cooled chocolate ganache and beat until incorporated.
 Add 1/3 of the sugar mixture at a time, beating after each increment and scraping down the sides of the bowl.
 Add a little more cream if the mixture is too thick to pipe.